-1 Goal Name Provide suitable living environments for residents Goal Description Support the development of "one stop" resource centers to assist homeless persons to acquire the necessary documentation and consultation (mental and physical health, nutrition, job skills training, identification, social security and disability benefits, etc.) to achieve reentry into employment and housing; food and nutrition services; utility assistance; support for the Homeless Outreach Proactive Enforcement (HOPE) program; support public safety efforts; provide resource directories for all available services; and encourage collaboration between agencies, faith-based organizations and other stakeholder to unify services, and; code enforcement activity to improve neighborhood aesthetics and values.
+Goal Name Goal Description 1 Goal Name Provide suitable living environments for residents Goal Description Support the development of "one stop" resource centers to assist homeless persons to acquire the necessary documentation and consultation (mental and physical health, nutrition, job skills training, identification, social security and disability benefits, etc.) to achieve reentry into employment and housing; food and nutrition services; utility assistance; support for the Homeless Outreach Proactive Enforcement (HOPE) program; support public safety efforts; provide resource directories for all available services; and encourage collaboration between agencies, faith-based organizations and other stakeholder to unify services, and; code enforcement activity to improve neighborhood aesthetics and values.
 2 Goal Name Decent and affordable housing for consortia residents Goal Description Transitional shelters; affordable housing for multi-family, single family, veterans; rehabilitation- owner occupied and rental; down payment assistance; code enforcement activity to improve neighborhood aesthetics and values; reduce overcrowding in occupied properties; consider establishing rent control for affordability; encourage collaboration between public agencies, developers, investors and other stakeholders to develop a wide range of housing development.
-3 Goal Name Expand access to essential services and amenities Goal Description Develop and support efforts to improve mobility within the community and to points outside of the community, from expansion of paved sidewalks and streets to partnerships with public and privately-owned shared transportation services from buses to cars, to bikes and scooters.
-Economic Development activities will include commercial rehabilitation, which includes exterior improvements and code Economic Development activities will include commercial rehabilitation, which includes exterior improvements and code compliance; micro-enterprise development to include training and technical assistance and other support services to increase the capacity of grantees to carry out microenterprise activities; water and sewer projects.
-4 Goal Name compliance; micro-enterprise development to include training and technical assistance and other support services to
+3 Goal Name Expand access to essential services and amenities Expand access to essential services and amenities Goal Description Develop and support efforts to improve mobility within the community and to points outside of the community, from expansion of paved sidewalks and streets to partnerships with public and privately-owned shared transportation services from buses to cars, to bikes and scooters.
+Economic Development activities will include commercial rehabilitation, which includes exterior improvements and code compliance; micro-enterprise development to include training and technical assistance and other support services to increase the capacity of grantees to carry out microenterprise activities; water and sewer projects.
+4 Goal Name Administration Goal Description Provide for the timely and compliant administration of the CDBG and HOME programs in accordance with HUD policy and federal regulations.
+HUD requires the City to represent Administration funds as a "goal" within the Strategic Plan so that the sources of funds are fully allocated to goals.